-Placement lacement Description Exceptionalities this Placement Criteria for Admission tion Appropriate for Criteria for Admission Process tion Appropriate for Criteria for Admission Process Determining Le Criteria for Determining Level of Support el Maximum Class Size Special Education Class with Partial Integration - Learning and Life Skills Class (LLS) student is placed in a Learning and Life Skills class, with focus on life skills training in order to maximize independence integration into age-appropriate classes in the host school is the expectation students usually enter the Learning and Life Skills class in the Junior/ Intermediate divisions program is provided by a qualified Special Education Resource teacher Intellectual - Developmental Disability identification through the IPRC process Intellectual ability assessed at or below the 2%ile on WISC and in two or more areas of Adaptive Functioning as per DSM-IV IPRC meeting with parent/ guardian consent for placement enrolment in LLS classes is determined by Special Education Services central staff Case Conference and Multi-focus Team meeting will determine if a Special Education class is more appropriate for the student than a regular classroom placement with withdrawal or other supports • 10 students Full-time Special Education class - Primary Communications Classes student is placed in a Primary Communications Class, with focus on acquisition of skills that allow students living with intense communication needs to learn effectively, socialize, communicate and selfregulate in school and in daily living environments, providing a program and learning environment which minimizes triggers to unsafe behaviour Programming would include opportunities for integration into same-age classrooms and into all school-wide activities, as appropriate and in accordance with the goals on the IEP.
-Students would remain in the program for a minimum of one year, or until they had the skills to return to the regular classroom setting and be successful in that placement. students enter the class in Grades 1, 2 or 3 program is provided by a qualified Special Education Resource teacher Communications, such as Autism, profound LD Language Impairment Traumainformed data indicates significant difficultie in three or more of the following areas: communication independence academic achievement learning readiness school engagement social skills executive function as collected through report cards, behaviour tracking, NVCI reports, Violent Student Incident Reports, Workplace Violence Reports, referrals to professional staff, external agency reports engages in behaviours that interfere with academic achievement, such as aggression, elopement, disengagement requires 1:1 staff support to initiate work and remain on-task in a regular classroom setting IPRC meeting with parent/ guardian consent for placement enrolment in PC classes is determined by Special Education Services central staff Case Conference and Multi-focus Team meeting will determine if a Special Education class is more appropriate for the student than a regular classroom placement with withdrawal or other supports • 6 students
+Placement Description Exceptionalities Appropriate for this Placement Criteria for Admission Admission Process Criteria for Determining Level of Support Maximum Class Size Class with Partial Integration - Learning and Life Skills Class (LLS) to maximize independence integration into age-appropriate classes in the host school is the expectation students usually enter the Learning and Life Skills class in the Junior/ Intermediate divisions program is provided by a qualified Special Education Resource teacher Disability process Intellectual ability assessed at or below the 2%ile on WISC and in two or more areas of Adaptive Functioning as per DSM-IV consent for placement • enrolment in LLS classes is determined by Special Education Services central staff meeting will determine if a Special Education class is more appropriate for the student than a regular classroom placement with withdrawal or other supports Full-time Special Education class - Primary Communicati ons Classes student is placed in a Primary Communications Class, with focus on acquisition of skills that allow students living with intense communication needs to learn effectively, socialize, communicate and self- regulate in school and in daily living environments, providing a program and learning environment which minimizes triggers to unsafe behaviour Programming would include opportunities for integration into same-age classrooms and into all school-wide activities, as appropriate and in accordance with the goals on the IEP.
+Students would remain in the program for a minimum of one year, or until they had the skills to return to the regular classroom setting and be successful in that placement. students enter the class in Grades 1, 2 or 3 program is provided by a qualified Special Education Resource teacher data indicates significant difficultie in three or more of the following areas: communication independence academic achievement learning readiness school engagement social skills executive function collected through report cards, behaviour tracking, NVCI reports, Violent Student Incident Reports, Workplace Violence Reports, referrals to professional consent for • Case Conference and Multi-focus Team meeting will determine if a Special Education class is more appropriate for the student than a regular classroom placement with withdrawal or other supports • 6 students